April 13

 knowing what you were about to do

-long live the king, you shouted as you threw me in
+long live the king, you shouted as you threw me in the

 deep end of the swimming pool.